walterxie/BioSci700/Assignment1/README.md

 Please write a report using this template and save it into the PDF format.
 You can either use [Overleaf](https://www.overleaf.com), or MS Word, or Google Doc, and then export the completed report as a PDF file.
 The PDF file name must contain your name and UPI.

-You can simply copy this template, and then replace the author into your name in the header above, including UPI insider the bracket.
+In your report, please replace the author into your name in the header above, including UPI insider the bracket.
+For the content of the report, you need to copy all the questions and the section titles from this template, and then fill in your answers accordingly.
 Please follow the provided instructions carefully to set up the analysis and answer all questions, which are numbered using Roman numerals, such as **Question i:**.
 One point for each question, and one bonus point for **clarity** and producing a well-written report.